Kwanie/Bike_sales/README.md

 - **Independent Analytical Additions (Self-Implemented)**: The following elements were designed to elevate the project beyond a basic exercise:
   - **Metric Calculation**: Transitioned from basic raw counts to the critical **Purchase Rate (% of Row Total)** metric across all visualizations.
-  - **Dynamic KPIs**: Designed a resilient system using the `GETPIVOTDATA` function to create a dynamic Sample Size Card that updates with every filter selection, providing context and validating insights.
+  - **Dynamic KPIs**: Designed a resilient system using the `GETPIVOTDATA` function to create a **dynamic Customer Count Card** that updates with every filter selection, providing context and validating insights.
   - **Advanced Visualization**: Developed a **Deeper Insights Chart** (cross-tabulation of Region and Commute Distance) to reveal high-value niche segments, such as the **Pacific/0-1** Mile Commute group.
   - **Actionable Insights Section**: Added a TextBox with **"Key Findings & Recommendations"** to the dashboard to clearly summarize the business value and actionable conclusions derived from the data.